maxwelth/telco-churn-tree-based-classification/README.md

 # Telco Customer Churn : Project Overview
 * Predicted customer's churn rate to prevent and reduce loss of company.
 * Applied Cost-sensitive learning as a method for solving imbalanced dataset problems.
-* Optimized Tree-based algorithms such as Gradient Boosting Method, Random Forest Classifier and XGBoost (Extreme Gradient Boosting) using GridsearchCV to tuned the best hyperparameters.
+* Optimized Tree-based algorithms such as Gradient Boosting Method, Random Forest Classifier and XGBoost (Extreme Gradient Boosting) using GridsearchCV to tune the best hyperparameters.
 * Evaluated and chose the best model according to ROC-AUC and Recall metric.

 ## Code and Resources Used